-One of the most frequently asked questions we get deals with the costs associated with using Snowflake.
+One of the most frequently asked questions we get is on the Snowflake monthly cost estimation.
 At the time of writing, they did not provide a dynamic snowflake pricing calculator yet.
 In this post, we lift the veil and will explain the drivers that make up your bill.

 Eventually, you’ll be able to build your own Snowflake pricing example, so let’s get started.

 Update 2022/3: By popular demand, Snowflake and ourselves hosted a webinar on cost management .

 How much does Snowflake cost per month?

 First of all, you have full control over the Snowflake cost at all points in time.
 The cost of using Snowflake is entirely based on the capacity you use on the platform.
 If you don’t consume any capacity, there likely won’t be a bill, even though you have an account with them.

 What if you do consume?
 To work with data, you’ll need to store it, query on it, and manage metadata such as access control on it.
 This breakdown translates into a high-level architecture of Snowflake.
 As such, the cloud data platform consists of 3 layers, i.e. the service-, compute- and storage layers.

 While using the platform, each layer uses more or less capacity, depending on the nature of the use.